Mel Gibson: Robyn Denise Moore

-Gibson met Robyn Denise Moore in 1977, soon after filming Mad Max, in Adelaide, South Australia.
-At the time, Robyn was a dental nurse and Mel was an unknown actor working for the South Australian Theatre Company.
-On June 7, 1980, Mel and Robyn were married in a Catholic church in Forestville, New South Wales.
-They have one daughter, Hannah (b.
-1980, married Kenny Wayne Shepherd in 2006), and six sons: twins Edward and Christian (b.
-1982), William (b.
-1985), Louis (b.
-1988), Milo (b.
-1990), and Thomas (b.
-1999); and seven grandchildren as of 2024.
+Gibson and Robyn Denise Moore met in 1977, soon after filming Mad Max, in Adelaide, South Australia.
+At the time, Moore was a dental nurse and Gibson was an unknown actor working for the South Australian Theatre Company.

+On June 7, 1980, Gibson and Moore were married in a Catholic church in Forestville, New South Wales.

+They have one daughter and six sons, including twins, and seven grandchildren as of 2024.

-After 26 years of marriage, Gibson and Robyn separated on July 29, 2006.
+After 26 years of marriage, Gibson and Moore separated on July 29, 2006.
 In a 2011 interview, Gibson stated that the separation began the day following his arrest for drunk driving in Malibu.

-Robyn Gibson filed for divorce on April 13, 2009, citing irreconcilable differences.
+Moore filed for divorce on April 13, 2009, citing irreconcilable differences.
 In a joint statement, the Gibsons declared, "Throughout our marriage and separation we have always striven to maintain the privacy and integrity of our family and will continue to do so."

 The divorce filing followed the March 2009 release of photographs appearing to show him on a beach embracing his live-in girlfriend of one year, Russian songwriter and pianist Oksana Grigorieva.

 The Gibsons' divorce was finalized on December 23, 2011, and the settlement with his ex-wife was said to be the highest in Hollywood history at over $400 million.

-The couple reportedly did not have a prenuptial agreement; because California is a community property state, Robyn Gibson received half of everything her husband had earned during their marriage.
+They reportedly did not have a prenuptial agreement; because California is a community property state, Moore received half of everything her husband had earned during their marriage.

 Oksana Grigorieva

 In a 2010 interview, Grigorieva stated that, when she first began being wooed by Gibson, she was surprised and only accepted his advances after learning that the actor-director and his wife had been separated for more than 18 months.
 Grigorieva added, "He wrote me a lot of poetry.
 It was very beautiful, impressionistic, like an edgy, modern iambic pentameter.
 Mel has a really good grasp of language, he's fantastic with words."

 On April 28, 2009, Gibson made a red carpet-appearance with Grigorieva.
-She had previously had a son with actor Timothy Dalton and gave birth to Gibson's daughter Lucia on October 30, 2009.
+She had previously had a son with actor Timothy Dalton, and she gave birth to Gibson's second daughter and eighth child in October that year.
 By April 2010, Gibson and Grigorieva had split.
 On June 21, 2010, Grigorieva filed a restraining order against Gibson to keep him away from her and their child.
 The restraining order was modified the next day regarding Gibson's contact with their child.
 Gibson obtained a restraining order against Grigorieva on June 25, 2010.